DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/schedule.md

 ## Monday

 - One more Atmos music mix - Kangoro - King Rascal

+## Wednesday

+- Listen to some projects
-- Use Logic's Modulators to do cool stuff
+- Use Logic's Modulators to do cool stuff (look at project on lab computer)
   - Route Modulator using IAC Bus
     - Automate the MIDI effect on and off
   - Use this to write automation that you can edit.

-## Wednesday

-- Listen to some projects
+- Listen to some Atmos Music - from Music playlist

 <!--
 > [Logic Pro - What's new in 10.7 (With in-depth Dolby Atmos Explanations)](https://www.youtube.com/watch?v=-WWhJQNo2zU), [Logic Pro update 10.7.3 (now monitor Dolby Atmos with the Apple Renderer)](https://www.youtube.com/watch?v=PwxXc-J_9R4)